tfairclough/Project-1-Tic-Tac-Toe/README.md

 I wanted a classic design that was intuitive to navigate and easy to interact with.
 I produced a wireframe to plan the HTML & CSS and wrote out pseudocode to help structure the Javascript.

 With one week for the project I focused on delivering the core technical requirements while ensuring the page and code could scale to the optional extras.
-I reserved time for both refactoring and documentation
+I reserved time for both refactoring and documentation.

 ### Wireframe